 I was living in Chicago, the internet company I worked with was not doing well, so I decided to get involved with the family business.
 It was the right time.
 The rest is history.

-BOB: It’s like you were intuitively aware that the legacy of the family business was on the line, and you stepped up to keep that legacy going.
+CONSULTANT: It’s like you were intuitively aware that the legacy of the family business was on the line, and you stepped up to keep that legacy going.
 Is that how you would characterize it?

 MICHAEL: I think back to 1998 when my father broke away from the business he had initially founded, sold it, and started Chase & Associates.
 He did not intend to create a legacy business, but in the back of his mind, he was absolutely hoping for that outcome.

 When the time was right, and the need was there for the business, it fell into place that I would join the business, and I took to it quickly.
 I didn’t know that I would eventually co-own the business with my sister.
 A lot was unknown at the time.
 It’s worked out well, now it truly feels like a legacy business.
 We commonly refer to our father as the legend within our company.

 “I will give up today’s transaction for tomorrow’s relationship.”

 CONSULTANT: What has owning a business with your sister been like over the years?

 MICHAEL: We complement each other’s strengths and weaknesses in a very positive way.
 Alexis is hyper-focused; she gets that trait from our father.
 My success comes from a mix of that tenacity and the connection I make with people.

 I couldn’t pick a better partner.
 We push each other in different ways; we fill the gaps for each other’s weaknesses.
 There are times where we’ll debate, but it never gets acrimonious.
 There’s a lot of mutual respect.

 CONSULTANT: What advice would you give someone going into business with a sibling?